frederic-perez/AmE-dictionary/data/idioms.md

 __pachuco__
 __package deal__ :two: A group of many or various things sold together at a single, often reduced price. _They’re offering a package deal where you buy three DVDs and get a fourth for free._
 __packed to the gills__ :two::hammer:
+__pad out__ (pad something out) To fill something with cheaper or unnecessary material in order to make it superficially fuller, larger, or longer.
+A noun or pronoun can be used between “pad” and “out.” :es: rellenar
 __pad__ _n_ _I’m at my pad._
 __paint a (some kind of) picture of (something)__ :three: To give an elaborate or detailed description of something that portrays it in a specific way. _The board meeting painted a pretty grim picture of the company’s future._
 __paint the town red__ :dart::two: Have a good time.